Types of Weight Loss Surgeries

 Pros: Implanting this device is the least invasive of the weight loss surgeries.
 The outpatient procedure may take up to an hour and a half while the patient is under general anesthesia.

 Risks: Infection, pain at the implantation site, or other surgical complications.
+The procedure has a low rate of serious complications.

 What it is: This is a more drastic version of a gastric bypass.
 The surgeon removes as much as 70% of your stomach and bypasses even more of the small intestine.